mhansen/graphviz-docs/content/en/docs/layouts/patchwork.md

 ---
 title: patchwork
+description: >
+  draws clustered graphs using a squarified treemap layout.
 ---

-`patchwork` draws clustered graphs using a squarified treemap layout.

 As input, `patchwork` takes any graph in the [dot format]({{< ref "/docs/lang.md" >}}).